Audi S7 Sportback hatchback review

 The S7 is available in standard or Vorsprung trim.
 The standard trim includes 20-inch alloy wheels, sports seats, electrically adjustable front seats, tinted windows, Audi's Virtual Cockpit display, aluminium pedals and illuminated door sills, four-zone climate control and a flat bottom steering wheel, but in truth it's very hard to tell the difference between the S7 and a range-topping A7.

 The Vorsprung version looks appropriately aggressive for an S-badged Audi, with 21-inch alloy wheels, black trim for the outside of the car and Matrix LED headlights.
-You also get adaptive air suspension, all-wheel steering, a sports differential, a full leather interior, panoramic sunroof and a top-of-the-range Bang & Olufsen sound system.
+You also get adaptive air suspension, all-wheel steering, a sports differential, a full leather interior, panoramic sunroof and a top-of-the-range Bang & Olufsen stereo system.
 The only problem is that upgrading to this model costs an eye-watering £18,000.

 Practicality & boot space